-Entering the temple is a sacred privilege.
+Entering the house of the Lord is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.

-Church leaders make every effort to see that all who enter the temple are worthy to do so (see Psalm 24:3–5).
+Church leaders make every effort to see that all who enter the house of the Lord are worthy to do so (see Psalm 24:3–5).
 Authorized priesthood leaders conduct temple recommend interviews and issue temple recommends to members who answer the interview questions appropriately and sincerely (see 26.3).
-The Lord promises that if those who enter the temple are clean, His presence will be there (see Doctrine and Covenants 97:15–16).
+The Lord promises that if those who enter His house are clean, His presence will be there (see Doctrine and Covenants 97:15–16).